Gaupemor/CodeChallengeApi/README.md

 # CodeChallengeApi
 ## Setup
-* Use Visual Studio Code.
+* Use [Visual Studio Code](https://code.visualstudio.com/).
 You can also use Visual Studio 2022 if you have it, but here I will cover VS Code.
   * Optional: Install the official C# extension from Microsoft for VS Code.
 * Install the latest version of the .NET 6 SDK from this link: https://dotnet.microsoft.com/en-us/download/dotnet/6.0
   * Verify the installation with `dotnet --list-sdks`
-* Download the code as a ZIP from this repository.
+* Download the code from this repository as a ZIP.
 You can also clone it or make your own fork, but it's not necessary.
 * Open the root directory in VS Code, and start debugging by pressing "F5".
-* In a browser, go to "localhost:7008/swagger"
+* In a browser, navigate to the URL https://localhost:7008/swagger
 * If the Swagger UI now renders, you are good to go.

 ## Introduction